 Chicora: a Foggy Voyage came to mind one foggy evening, when I was driving along the Georgian Bay shoreline and I noticed the lights of a large vessel making its way towards the harbour.
 I stopped to get a better view of the vessel.
-In the mist, I could barely make out the outline of the vessel, only the lights were clearly visible.
-The ship seemed to be moving very slowly, perhaps due to the thickness of the fog which covered the bay.
+In the mist, I could barely make out its outline, only the lights were visible.
+The ship seemed to be moving very slowly, perhaps due to the thickness of the fog.

-You will recall from "Chicora:Touring the Great Lakes -Part 1" the Chicora had made it to the north shore Georgian Bay in the first leg of its 1871 cruise on the Great Lakes.
+You will recall from "Chicora:Touring the Great Lakes -Part 1" the Chicora had made it to Georgian Bay's north shore in the first leg of its 1871 cruise on the Great Lakes.
 The second leg continues from that point.

 After leaving Bruce Mines, the Chicora headed towards Sault Ste.
 Marie.
-During the day, they sailed through the channel which separates St. Joseph's Island from the mainland.
+During the day, they sailed through the channel separating St. Joseph's Island from the mainland.
 The captain planned to spend the night at a small harbor known as Wood Dock.
-The reason for this overnight stay was due to the fact that the next leg of the trip was through a passage known as the Devil's Gap.
+The reason for this overnight stay was because the next leg of the trip was through a passage known as the Devil's Gap.
 This stretch of water was a narrow channel which required skillful maneuvering of the ship around several rocky islands.

 However, that evening, a dense fog settled over the area, and the Chicora could not find its way to Wood Dock.
 Finally, the captain ordered the vessel to stop and a small boat was sent ashore to find the pier.
 After an hour of searching, the boat returned and the captain cautiously with the aid of making frequent soundings, brought the larger vessel safely to port.